e-picas/dev-tools/README.md

 Any available configuration variable is shown in the usage string.

+Configuration variables are named following some simple rules:

+-   a global configuration variable is named like `DEFAULT_VARIABLE`
+-   an action specific configuration variable is named like `DEFAULT_ACTION-NAME_VARIABLE`

 This package is based on the [Bash Library](https://github.com/atelierspierrot/bash-library) which is embedded by default in `bin/`.
-You can over-write the library loaded (and skip the embedded version) re-defining the `BASHLIBRARY_PATH` of the configuration file.
+You can over-write the library loaded (and skip the embedded version) re-defining the `DEFAULT_BASHLIBRARY_PATH` of the configuration file.

 ## Events